abelsj60/my-site/app/data/the-story/story-chapter-one.md

 "Want to find a magic lamp," she asked, ignoring the destruction.

-The boy was far, far too delighted to care about his ruined fort.
+The boy was much too delighted to care about his ruined fort.

 "YES," he shrieked, bouncing up and down.
 "What do I do?"